Cold Beam Optical Clock with Multifrequency Spectroscopy

-The laser cooling performance is evaluated using spectroscopy on the clock transition.
-To measure the transverse velocity distribution (perpendicular to the atomic beam), we block the spectroscopy laser after a single pass through the atomic beam and measure the excited state population as a function of laser detuning (Fig.~\ref{fig:fig2}(a)).
-Laser frequency is converted to transverse velocity according to the first-order Doppler shift of $k/2\pi=1/\lambda=1.52$ MHz/(m/s).
+To measure the transverse velocity distribution, we block the spectroscopy laser after a single pass through the atomic beam and measure the excited state population as a function of laser detuning (Fig.~\ref{fig:fig2}(a)).
+Laser frequency is converted to transverse velocity by the factor $k/2\pi=1/\lambda=1.52$~MHz/(m/s).
 Since there are no sub-Doppler cooling mechanisms present, the Doppler limit of $\hbar \gamma/2k_B = 0.81$~mK sets the minimum temperature achievable with laser cooling, where $\hbar$ is the reduced Planck constant, $\gamma=2\pi\times 34$~MHz is the natural linewidth, and $k_B$ is the Boltzmann constant.
 The measured temperature is $1.37$~mK.

 The average longitudinal velocity $v$ (parallel to the atomic beam) is related to the Ramsey-Bordé fringe linewidth $\delta\nu$ as $\delta\nu=1/2t=v/4d$, where $t$ is the total dark time and $d=1.3$~cm is the distance between atom-laser interactions.
 We measure fringes at four Zeeman slower detunings equally spaced between $-980$ and $-1100$~MHz, and observe $\delta\nu=880\text{--}1840$~Hz, corresponding to $v=46\text{--}96$~m/s (Fig.~\ref{fig:fig2}(b)).
 Both recoil components are resolved, separated by twice the photon recoil frequency of $\hbar k^2/2m=2\pi\times11.56$~kHz, where $m$ is the atomic mass.
 The amplitude of the lower-frequency component, associated with the upper branch in Fig.~\ref{fig:fig1}(b), is reduced by spontaneous decay of the excited state in the central region of the interferometer, most prominently in the slowest atomic beam.